A quick look at The Ordinary Lactic Acid 10%

 GB says: Made me red and irritated with big red spots after using it

 Can I use Lactic Acid 10% if I’m pregnant or breastfeeding?
-Lactic Acid 5% is an AHA, Alpha Hydroxy Acid which is ok to use whilst pregnant or breastfeeding.
+Lactic Acid 5% is an AHA, Alpha Hydroxy Acid, which is ok to use whilst pregnant or breastfeeding.
 As many countries vary, it is important to talk with your doctor and check the ingredients thoroughly.

 Can I use Lactic Acid with Salicylic Acid?
 Deciem says it´s best to use on alternate nights.
 You shouldn’t use Lactic Acid with any of the conflict products listed above.

 Do I wash Lactic Acid off?
-No, you apply to dry skin directly after cleansing and follow with your other products, no need to rinse off.
+No, you apply to dry skin directly after cleansing and follow with your other products; no need to rinse off.

 Should I try Lactic Acid 5% before 10%?
 It´s recommended to start with 5% and build up to 10%.
-From personal experience, the 10% can sting a little.
+From personal experience, 10% can sting a little.

 Can the Lactic Acid be used in the same routine as Buffet, Niacinamide, and MAP?
-Deciem says it is best to not use Peptides (“Buffet”) in the same routine like the following products: Direct acids and LAA (L-Ascorbic Acid) and ELAA (Ethylated Ascorbic Acid).
+Deciem says it is best to not use Peptides (“Buffet”) in the same routine as the following products: Direct acids and LAA (L-Ascorbic Acid) and ELAA (Ethylated Ascorbic Acid).
 It can, however, be used with Niacinamide and MAP.